A survey of graduates 6 months after graduation reveals that Queen’s graduates from these programmes have recently gone to work in roles such as:

 Psychological Wellbeing Practitioner/Low Intensity Therapist

 Psychological Wellbeing Practitioners provide high volume, low intensity interventions with clients.
 The opportunities mainly exist in England.
 You can find more information on the NHS Careers website.
-The NHS and some charitable organisations provide some trainee posts for graduates but these are scarce.
-Employers typically look for a BACP accredited Counselling qualification in addition to your degree.
+Use the BPS accredited course search tool to find accredited courses.
+They have different titles so search for Professional Category=Psychological Wellbeing Practitioner.
 It is recommended that interested students undertake voluntary work with vulnerable people in a support/befriending role – employers will look for evidence of how you have utilised the learning from your degree within these roles.

 Consumer-related fields: Advertising, Marketing, Market Research plus PR and Communications